asimwe1/rust_chatapp/site/guide/6-state.md

   2. Add a `State<T>` type to any request handler, where `T` is the type of the value passed into `manage`.

+! note: All managed state must be thread-safe.

+  Because Rocket automatically multithreads your application, handlers can to concurrently access managed state.
+As a result, managed state must be thread-safe.
+Thanks to Rust, this condition is checked at compile-time by ensuring that the type of values you store in managed state implement `Send` + `Sync`.

 ### Adding State

 To instruct Rocket to manage state for your application, call the